 Georgia is a country that doesn’t shy away from a good soup or stew – and chashushuli is no exception.
 This spicy, tomato-based stew (also sometimes referred to as ostri) is incredibly hearty and flavourful and is one of the best dishes to whip up on a cold winter day for a bit of heat and warmth.
 Though often made with beef, it is also often made with mushrooms for a vegetarian version that is suitable for the many fasting days on the Georgian Orthodox calendar.
 This mushroom chashushuli recipe is completely vegan but can easily be adapted if you favour a more carnivorous route.

 Chashushuli is really easy to make and can be thrown together in under an hour — and the vast majority of that time is inactive.
-It uses ingredients that are relatively easy to find (with the exception of adjika, however, I do offer options for substitutions and it is available for purchase online) and it doesn’t require any sort of special techniques or equipment.
+It uses ingredients that are relatively easy to find (with the exception of adjika, however, I do offer options for substitutions, it is available for purchase online and it’s incredibly easy to make at home with my adjika recipe) and it doesn’t require any sort of special techniques or equipment.

 So if you’re on the hunt for a delicious, spicy, easy-to-make and fully vegan stew, then consider giving this mushroom chashushuli recipe a go!
 The results are absolutely fantastic and it’s sure to quickly become one of your favourites.